yashj302/yashj302/README.md

 I'm working as Data Scientist in IBM, worked on multiple projects related to python.
 Exploring new areas.

 - 🔭 I’m currently working on OpenCV-Projects
-- 🌱 I’m currently learning js,python
+- 🌱 I’m currently exploring Azure Data Engineering field
 - 💬 Ask me about Anything
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/yashj302/)
 - 😄 Pronouns: He